shadejinx/process_movies.py/README.md

 7. Preference is given to newer codecs, english audio or subtitles and 6 channel (or better) audio

 ## Dependencies
-This script will require the parse-torrent-name and fuzzywuzzy python libraries.
+* This script will require the parse-torrent-name and fuzzywuzzy python libraries.
 They both can be installed with pip.
-It also requires FFProbe.
+* FFProbe will need to be installed.
+I run this on an Ubuntu installation so it's located in /usr/bin/ffprobe
+* You will also need a TheMovieDB API key.
+You get that by signing up for an account and visiting your settings page.

 ### Usage: process_movies.py [-d|--dry-run] [-v|--verbose] [-r|--replace] -f movie_file
 * -d|--dry-run    Disposition file but don't perform any file operations